-5. The person in charge of a motor-car on the said road shall, when within a reasonable distance from and before shall, when within a reasonable distance from and before meeting or overtaking any person in sight on foot, and when within a reasonable distance from and before meeting or overtaking any person in a vehicle or on horseback, give audible and sufficient warning of the approach or position of the ear by sounding the warning instrument attached thereto and required by law to be provided.
+5. The person in charge of a motor-car on the said road shall, when within a reasonable distance from and before meeting or overtaking any person in sight on foot, and when within a reasonable distance from and before meeting or overtaking any person in a vehicle or on horseback, give audible and sufficient warning of the approach or position of the car by sounding the warning instrument attached thereto and required by law to be provided.

-6. The person driving or in charge of a motor-car on the said road shall, on the request of any person driving stock, riding, or having charge of a restive horse and coming towards the car or on such person holding up his or having as a the car, or on such person holding up his or her hand as a signal for that purpose, cause such car to stop, and remain stationary as long as shall be reasonable to enable such person to pass the car with the vehicle, horse, or stock which he is driving, riding, or in charge of, and if necessary shall stop the engine of such car.
+6. The person driving or in charge of a motor-ear on the said road shall, on the request of any person driving stock, riding, or having charge of a restive horse and coming towards the car, or on such person holding up his or her hand as a signal for that purpose, cause such car to stop, and remain stationary as long as shall be reasonable to enable such person to pass the car with the vehicle horse.

+and remain stationary as long as snail be reasonable to enable such person to pass the car with the vehicle, horse, or stock which he is driving, riding, or in charge of, and if necessary shall stop the engine of such car.

-7. When a motor-car is being driven or propelled along the said road, if owing to a bend, corner, crossing, or junction in the said road or for any similar cause it becomes impossible for the driver or person in charge of such motor-car to have an uninterrupted view of the traffic on the said road for at least fifty yards ahead, such driver or person in charge shall reduce his speed to six miles an hour, and around sharp bends, when actually meeting any person riding or driving, shall reduce speed to four miles an hour, and by sounding the warning instrument give audible and sufficient warning of the approach of such motor in both cases.
+7. When a motor-car is being driven or propelled along the said road, if owing to a bend, corner, crossing, or junction in the said road or for any similar cause it becomes impossible for the driver or person in charge of such motor-car to have an uninterrupted view of the traffic on the said road for at least fifty yards ahead, such driver or person in charge shall reduce his speed to six miles an hour, and around sharp bends, when actually meeting any person riding or driving, shall reduce speed to four miles an hour, and by sounding the warning instrument give audible and sufficient warning of the approach of such motor in both cases